Affected-person pathway

 Who authorized it?

-Ask whether the outcome came from policy, a named human, the gate, or timeout.
+Ask whether the outcome came from a rule, a named person, the gate, or timeout.

 Coverage